Estimated reading time: 12 minutes

 Do fruit flies survive over winter?

 At the end of summer, any flies that are still alive will look for somewhere to try to survive the colder months.
-Eggs, larvae and pupae are very intolerant of the cold and will die, but mature flies can live for up to 4 or 5 months through the winter when their metabolism slows down if they can find a warm spot to shelter, and this helps them survive.
+Eggs, larvae, and pupae are very intolerant of the cold and will die.
+Mature flies can live for up to 4 or 5 months through the winter.
+Their metabolism slows down if they can find a warm spot to shelter, and this helps them survive.

-They tend to congregate in warmer places such as evergreen trees (e.g. citrus), because even in very cold temperatures and frosts, evergreen trees will retain some warm patches within the leaf canopy that will provide protection for overwintering.
-Most of the time over winter the flies won’t be moving around much, unless daytime temperatures warm up to more than 12C.
+They tend to congregate in warmer places such as evergreen trees (e.g. citrus).
+Even in very cold temperatures and frosts, evergreen trees will retain some warm patches within the leaf canopy.
+This warmer air provides protection for overwintering adults.
+Most of the winter the flies won’t be moving around much unless daytime temperatures warm up to more than 12C.

-Other warm spots near houses like hot water systems may also provide protection, but are not the hideout of choice for the flies because they don’t provide any protection from predators.
-They also like chook pens because they’re warm and give off the scent of ammonia which attracts them.
+Other warm spots near houses like hot water systems may also provide protection.
+These aren’t the fruit fly hideout of choice though, because they don’t provide any protection from predators.
+They prefer more secure places like chook pens.
+These spaces tend to be warm and give off the scent of ammonia which attracts the flies.

 After hatching, flies are not sexually mature at the start.
 They need to find protein, and this is also true of flies in winter.
 Therefore you can put protein baits or female-biased traps in potential over-wintering spots.
 In winter their metabolism slows down and they’re more interested in eating than sex.

-These protein baits traps don’t pull flies in from a long distance so you’ll need to put one in every tree or potential hiding spot.
+These protein baits traps don’t pull flies in from a long distance.
+You’ll need to put one in every tree or potential hiding spot.
 The flies smell the protein and are attracted to it.
 The traps also contain a poison to kill the flies, and may also include something sweet to encourage them to the bait.